ahmadr9279/github-tutorial/README.md

 #### 1. `mkdir folder name`
 Before starting to write text or creating files, you need a folder.
 This command creates a folder and you use it by typing `mkdir-name-you-want-for-your-folder`.
 #### 2. `git init`
 This command allows the directory that you are in to be changed.
 So this is very important.
-Just type #### `git init` to initialize your project.
+Just type `git init` to initialize your project.
 #### 3. `touch file name`
 To write text, you need to make a file.
 To make a file, you need to be in a folder.
-After that, type `touch file_name` to make a file.
+After you are in a folder , type `touch file_name` to make a file.
 #### 4. `git add`
 After writing text in the file, you type `git add file_name` to stage the changes.
 ####  5. `git commit -m " "`